Bishops Lydeard: Religious sites

 The church of St Mary dates from the 14th and 15th centuries and in 1860–62 was extended by one bay and a vestry by Edward Jeboult of Taunton.
 It is a Grade I listed building.
 The tower has pierced tracery battlements, pinnacles, set back buttresses terminating in pinnacles at the bell-storey, and pinnacles on the buttresses at each stage.
 Several of the tombs in the churchyard are of historical importance, as are two crosses, one dating from the 14th century, the other being the town's market cross which was moved to the churchyard in the 19th century.

 Transport

 West Somerset Railway

 Bishops Lydeard railway station is a notable station on the heritage West Somerset Railway, as the southern terminus of passenger services.

 Bus services

-The village is served by scheduled bus services provided by First West of England on the Taunton — Minehead route.
-These run approximately every half-hour during daytimes Monday to Saturday in both directions, and generally every hour on Sundays.
+The village is served by scheduled bus services provided by First Group on the Taunton–Minehead route.
+These run approximately every half-hour during daytime Monday to Saturday in both directions, and generally every hour on Sundays.
+Since January 2023, an evening bus service has been reintroduced.

-Other destinations, including Bridgwater and Kingston St Mary are also served, but less frequently.
+Other destinations, including Bridgwater and Kingston St Mary, are also served, but less frequently.